Baseball field: Grass line

 The grass line, where the dirt of the infield ends and the grass of the outfield begins, has no special significance to the rules of the game (except in Double-A Minor League Baseball where all infielders must be on the infield dirt when the pitch is thrown as part of an experimental rule for the 2021 season), but it can influence the outcome of a game.
-Dirt running paths between the bases (and, at one time and still in some parks, between the pitcher and the catcher) have existed since the beginning of the game, although they were not mentioned in the rule books until around 1950, and their specifications are flexible.
+Dirt running paths between the bases (and at one time, and still in some parks, between the pitcher and the catcher) have existed since the beginning of the game, although they were not mentioned in the rule books until around 1950, and their specifications are flexible.
 In addition to providing a running path, the grass lines act as a visual aid so that players, umpires and fans may better judge distance from the center of the diamond.
 Occasionally the ball may take a tricky bounce off the dirt area or the edge between the dirt and the grass.
-Multiple World Series championships (including 1924, 1960 and 1986) have been decided or heavily influenced by erratic hops of ground balls.
+Multiple World Series championships (including 1924 and 1960) have been influenced by erratic hops of ground balls.

-In artificial turf stadiums, infield dirt was originally only placed in three five-sided areas around the bases and in two circles around the pitcher's and batting areas, which are referred to as "cut outs".
+In artificial turf stadiums, infield dirt was originally only placed in three five-sided areas around the bases and in two circles around the pitcher's and batting areas, which are referred to as "cutouts".
 In this configuration, the "grass line" is usually designated with a white arc.
 This setup first appeared at Cincinnati's Riverfront Stadium upon its opening in 1970.
 Among Major League Baseball fields, Rogers Centre was the last stadium to maintain this type of configuration and was reconfigured with a full dirt infield starting in the 2016 MLB season.

 In some college baseball parks with artificial turf fields, the entire field (along with possibly the pitcher's mound) is made up of turf, with parts of the field mainly containing dirt instead merely being clay-colored turf.

 Outfield

-The outfield is made from thick grass or artificial turf.
+The outfield is made from shortly-trimmed grass or artificial turf.
 It is where the outfielders play.
 The positions to play in the outfield are left, center, and right field (named in relation to the batter's position; thus left field is beyond third base and right field is beyond first base).
 Outfields vary in size and shape depending on the overall size and shape of the playing field.
 The outfield stretches from the infield to the outfield wall and it contains the warning track.
 Outfields especially vary from Little League to major league fields.
 Little League outfields vary more in size than Major League outfields.
 Outfields often differ from infields in the specific type of grass used, but most major league outfields are grass.